 All good things must come to an end.
 I'm not much of a philosopher but I have found those words to be true.
 And so it is that The Silver Bullet bows out after a wonderful five year journey.

-In January, 2008, Drew came up with the idea that we begin a Father-Son Ohio State blog, centered mostly on football.
+In January, 2008, Drew came up with the idea that we begin a Father-Son Ohio State blog, centered mostly on football thus you need to know how to buy tramadol online in us to easily manage your pain.
+It is so important in sport.
 The Buckeyes had just lost to LSU in the national championship game, and Drew and I were both frustrated with some of the things being written by the national media, to say nothing of silly comments made by a few Buckeye fans via social media.
 Drew thought that an OSU blog would be fun, would allow us to vent a little, and be a great way for father and son to share together.
 At the time he was in Cincinnati finishing his schooling.
 Neither of us had any clue that he would wind up in Arizona for three years, causing us to be separated by 2000 miles.
 During that time, working on the blog allowed us to stay closely in touch as we talked pretty much every day by phone.
 It also helped Drew stay connected to his Midwest roots and his love for Ohio State.
 When he got married nearly two years ago, Drew's wife found out what my lovely spouse already knew: as long as father and son discussed the Buckeyes and had an avenue to share their passionate thoughts, she didn't have to deal with all the ranting.
 In that regard, our wives may not be too happy that we are now signing off!

 Drew was interviewed by a Columbus TV station doing a special on Buckeye blogs, and later Jason Priestas was kind enough to ask us to write an article for the Buckeye Battle Cry 2010 preview printed by Maple Street Press.
 We've even gotten press access, and Drew was able to interview a number of recruits this last January at the Semper Fidelis All-American Bowl.